LiquidLife86/Remnant2-Bat-Launcher/README.md

 This is a quick little quality of life type of hta to make it easier to load and unload the files for AAM as well as a quick backup and restore of game saves.

+Turning mods ON and OFF requires the change to be done BEFORE the game is launched.

 ![image](https://github.com/user-attachments/assets/29ef6353-ad1b-47fa-89ba-da1bda993bc9)

 ReadMe.txt provides instrucrtions on what variables need to be changed.